choupit0/MassVulScan/README.md

 ```
 -f (input file) = mandatory parameter that will contain the list of networks/hosts to scan
 -e (exclude file) = optional parameter to exclude a list of networks/hosts to scan
--i (interactive mode) = optional parameter to choose ports to scan and speed (pkts/sec for Masscan)
+-i (interactive mode) = optional parameter to choose ports to scan, speed (pkts/sec for Masscan) and Nmap script
 -a (all ports) = optional parameter to scan all 65535 ports (TCP and UDP), at rate to 5K pkts/sec
 -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them
+-k (keep files) = optional parameter to keep all the IPs scanned in 2 files (with and without ports)
+-ns (no Nmap scan) = optional parameter to detect the hosts with open ports only
 ```
 By default the script will scan only the first 1000 TCP/UDP ports among the most common ports.
 You can find the list here: /usr/local/share/nmap/nmap-services.
 Similarly, the rate or number of packets per second is set to 5000 by default.